 Interested in training to become an EMS Instructor-Coordinator?
-Our Instructor-Coordinator program is offered at the following locations:
+Our Instructor-Coordinator program is administered through the following campus location:

 Woodhaven

-Dorsey College - Woodhaven, MI, Campus (A branch campus of Madison Heights)
+Dorsey College - Woodhaven, MI, Campus (An affiliate campus of Madison Heights)

 Instructor-Coordinator program